 Some of the costs that would otherwise be associated with individual sectoral approaches such as agriculture, forestry and livestock will be integrated and implemented concurrently.
 Furthermore, participating households will benefit from all the interventions resulting in greater impact.
-The farmers will also have diversified income sources from both crops, trees and livestock, resulting in broad social benefits with more income and improved household food security.
+The farmers will also have a diversified income sources from both crops, trees and livestock, resulting in broad social benefits with more income and improved household food security.

-The monetary value of the hay bailing or harvesting of fodder during the dry period is cost effective as it saves money for alternative feeds and keeps the livestock healthy, reducing fatalities that have been experienced over the years.
+The rehabilitation of degraded lands and forest restoration activities have direct benefits from the landscape-scale and the monetary value of the hay bailingbailinged or harvesting of fodder harvested for use duduring the dry period is cost effective as it saves money for alternative feeds and keeps the livestock healthy, reducing fatalities that have been experienced over the years.